hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-1-introduction-to-the-apis.md

 ---
-title: "Getting started with the foundational APIs for the HPE GreenLake edge-to-cloud platform – Part 1: Introduction to the APIs"
+title: "Get started with the foundational APIs for the HPE GreenLake edge-to-cloud platform – Part 1: Introduction to the APIs"
 date: 2024-01-12T15:33:48.384Z
 author: Denis Choukroun